 Part of the Wet Tropics of Queensland World Heritage Area, Wooroonooran hoards a stash of treasure.
 While mammoth, some of its best features are within comfortable reach of Innisfail.
 These include the acclaimed Mamu Tropical Skywalk with an elevated walkway; and glorious Josephine Falls and its accompanying swimming hole.

 The more adventurous can tackle a climb to the summit of Queensland's highest mountain, Mt Bartle Frere.

-Distance: Varies between attractions but Mamu Tropical Skywalk and Josephine Falls can both be reached within a 30min drive.
+Distance: Varies between attractions but Mamu Tropical Skywalk and Josephine Falls are both roughly 30km inland from Innisfail.

 A visit to this multiple award-winning attraction is a magical experience.
 Its main feature are ruins of a historical castle spotted within beautiful gardens and close to scenic Mena Creek Falls.
 It’s all fringed by expansive rainforest that only adds to its mystique.